 To circumvent this, you have a few options:

-- Reset your tour history from using Test Mode
+Reset your Tour history from using Test Mode and also see note below.

 Check that any ad-blocking software is not interfering with the Sidebar loading.
 Try turning it off your ad blocker and refreshing the page to see if that could be the issue.